Murder Mystery Game AI

 Here's how:

-Canva's drag-and-drop interface handles spacing and typography professionally, so your homemade murder mystery case file template looks polished without effort.
+Drag-and-drop interfaces handle spacing and typography professionally, so your homemade murder mystery case file template looks polished without effort.

 Readability comes first—avoid fancy fonts for body text and reserve decorative fonts for headers only.
 White space matters; don't crowd pages since margins and breathing room improve comprehension.
 Make important information visually prominent through size, color, or position.
 Use identical formatting across all guest files for consistency, and ensure design aesthetics match your party's era and tone, whether that's 1920s noir, modern crime drama, or Victorian mystery.